department-of-veterans-affairs/va.gov-team/teams/vsa/teams/public-websites/research/Veteran-tasks/moderated/research-findings.md

 1. Veterans and others will find the survey intuitive to use from desktop or mobile.

-    2. TRUE: All participants were able to fill out the survey from the desktop or mobile device they were using.
+    2. TRUE: All participants were able to readily fill out the survey from the desktop or mobile device they were using.

 3. Veterans and others will be able to select which of the VA-related tasks presented in the survey are most important to them.

-    2. MOSTLY TRUE: All participants were able to select important tasks but some of the tasks were unclear to a few of the participants.
+    2. MOSTLY TRUE: All participants were able to select important tasks, but some of the tasks were unclear to a few of the participants.

 5. Veterans and others won't find any important tasks missing from the survey.